EdyTheCow/docker-media-center/docs/config/riven.md

 | SUB_DOMAIN_X         | -         | Subdomains for services, leave it or change it to your liking                                                                    |

 ### **Debrid** environment variables
-Navigate to `dmc-riven/debrid/compose/.env`, this file includes mostly the same variables which are all optional.
+Navigate to `dmc-riven/debrid/compose/.env`, this file includes mostly the same variables as above which are all optional.

 For service Zurg we'll have to manually set real-debrid API key direcly in `config.yml`.
 Navigate to `dmc-riven/debrid/data/zurg/config.yml` and paste your real-debrid API key in `token:`
 ``` yaml title="snippet of config.yml"